This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel that you need sexual counseling or education.

-- You have questions or concerns about your sexual function that have not been answered.
+- You have questions or concerns about your condition or care.

-- You think you may have a sexually-transmitted disease.
+- You have a sudden throbbing headache.

 Care AgreementYou have the right to help plan your care.
-To help with this plan, you must learn about spinal cord injury.
-You can then discuss choices with your caregivers.
-Work with them to decide what choices may be best for you.
-You always have the right to refuse and make your own decisions.
+Learn about your health condition and how it may be treated.
+Discuss treatment options with your caregivers to decide what care you want to receive.
+You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.